310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

 We're all planning to be here with you the whole day, anyway.

 …Oh, I almost forgot to say somethin' important.
-Happy birthday, Morisawa♪
+Happy birthday, Morisawa~♪
 {% endbubble %}

 ### Madara

 {% bubble Madara %}
 Chiaki-saaaaaaaan!
-Are you enjoying this wonderful special daaaaaaaaaay~? ☆
+Are you enjoying this wonderful special daaaaaaaay~? ☆

 Though you showed up like that straaaight from the morning, so I'm sure you are.
 I mean, even *I* was dumbfounded!